afontainec/chinchay-docs/docs/models/find.md

   Coffee.find({ price: 100 }, ['id', 'name']);
 ```

 If it is defined as an array, will return only the columns defined in the array.
-In this case, only the id and name of every entry where its price is 100.
+In this case, only the id and name of every entry where it's price is 100.

 ```javascript
   Coffee.find({ price: 100 }, ['id as identifier']);